Designomics: from the Latin designare “mark out, devise,” and Greek nomos “managing.”

 Where this evidence ultimately leads . . . is up to you to decide!

 Note the first three images displayed below.
-Which of them would you say *does not* manifest evidence of intentional design?
+Which of them would you say does not manifest evidence of intentional order and arrangement?

-The first image is a simplistic human figure using a basic pattern of just 90 black and white squares.
-It was sent into deep space (using a series of "on/off" signals) by a team of scientists in 1974, including the late Carl Sagan, using the Arecibo radio telescope (no longer in service).
+The first image is a simplistic human figure using a basic pattern of 90 black and white squares.
+It was sent into deep space by a team of scientists in 1974.

 Would you agree this qualifies as intentional order and arrangement?